zhuoranw1990/CppND-Route-Planning-Project/README.md

-# Route Planning Project
+# Route Planning Project - Finished!

-This repo contains the starter code for the Route Planning project.
+This repo contains the starter code for the Route Planning project of C++ nanodegree offered by Udacity - my very first course project!
+Finished A* algrithom in RoutePlanner.cpp.
+The following is the orinigal project description.

 <img src="map.png" width="600" height="450" />